johanhaleby/word-guessing-game-lab-part-1/README.md

 Start kit for implementing the word guessing game lab using Occurrent, Spring Boot and MongoDB.

 The purpose of this lab is to build the pure domain model for the "Word Guessing Game".
+This is the part 1 of the lab.

 ### Instructions